Skip to main content

 What is worth raising with the speech-language pathologist, and what Articarry already shows them.

 Your child's speech-language pathologist can already see the practice that happened: how often it was done and every recording your child made.
-You do not need to keep a tally or report back on how the words sounded — that is on the page for them.
+You do not need to keep a tally or report back on how the words sounded.
+That is on the page for them.

 What is genuinely worth raising is the things the dashboard cannot show.
 Was practice a struggle to start?
 Did a particular word upset your child?
 Did something at home change?
 Those are the notes a clinician values, because they cannot be read off a recording.

 If practice has slipped, say so plainly.
-There is no judgment in it — a clinician would far rather know that a week was hard than be surprised by quiet on the dashboard.
+There is no judgment in it.
+A clinician would far rather know that a week was hard than be surprised by quiet on the dashboard.
 They can adjust what they assign, or how much.

 And if you have a question about what your child's speech means, ask the clinician directly.
-Articarry will never answer that question for you, by design — it is the clinician's to answer.
+Articarry will never answer that question for you, by design.
+It is the clinician's to answer.

 This guide is general help for families, not advice about a particular child.
 For anything specific, a child's speech-language pathologist is the person to ask.